hmrc/common-transit-convention-traders/resources/public/api/conf/1.0/docs/errors.md

 **POST**

 400 BadRequest: If `Content-Type` not specified as XML.
-Or, XML has failed validation.
-See response body for details.
+Or, XML has failed validation - see response body for details

 401 Unauthorized: If client passes invalid auth credentials